-Call us on to start planning your vacation to Neeleshwar Hermitage or take a look at our itineraries to Kerala and Karnataka
+Call us on 020 3993 8476 to start planning your holiday to Neeleshwar Hermitage or take a look at our itineraries to India

 The hotel has a superb spa offering Ayurvedic treatments.
 They offer traditional massages, purification regimes, aromatherapy, facial and beauty treatments and rejuvenation therapy.

 Neeleshwar Hermitage is perfect for those wanting to relax, but for those wanting a little more to do you can visit the impressive fort at Bekal, take backwater cruises, go walking in the Western Ghats, explore untouched local villages or visit the many delightful local temples in the area.